Written by Tenley Haraldson. Reviewed by Sean Busch.

-Due to potential hazards and skin sensitivities, many families have begun avoiding bleach and other harsh chemicals found in laundry whiteners.
-But it’s absolutely possible to lift stains and odors without the use of caustic ingredients.
+Due to skin sensitivities and potential hazards, many people have started avoiding bleach and other harsh chemicals found in laundry whiteners.
+But is it possible to lift stains and brighten white clothes without caustic ingredients?
+Absolutely.

-Want to learn how to whiten clothes?
-These natural methods will have them looking as fresh and bright as the day you bought them.
+Want to learn how to whiten clothes without bleach?
+These natural laundry whiteners will have them looking as fresh and bright as the day you bought them.

 1. Pre-Soak Laundry with Lemons

 Fill your basin with hot water and 1-2 sliced lemons (depending on how soiled your clothes are).
-Add your laundry, let it soak for one to two hours, and wash as normal in your washing machine.
+Add your laundry, let it soak for between one and two hours, then run it through a normal washing machine cycle.

 If your clothes need an extra brightening boost, boil the water first, add the lemons and clothing, then let it sit overnight.